 Our products let crew members first learn at their own pace, then practice with guidance in real time, and finally test their ability while using the airline’s specific procedures and verbiage.
-Aircraft models, including cockpits, are specific enough to let crew members rehearse motions using controls in the same relative positions as their line-flying counterpart, and in real time.
-It strokes far more neural pathways than video, or reading.
+Aircraft models are working, flying cockpits – specific enough to let crew members rehearse motions using controls in the same relative positions as their line-flying counterpart.
+It strokes more neural pathways than video, or reading.

 Products work both on crew member iPads, and in Virtual reality.
 They all use the same Learn, Practice, Test paradigm.

-In Learn Mode they'll go through a scenario that includes instructions on what to do, with highlights, then waits for their response.
-Once that step is complete, the next step flashes with instructions near the control.
+The learner gets guidance on what control to act on, what to do, then waits for their response.
+When that step is complete, the next step flashes with instructions near the control.

-Once they're doing well, they move to Practice Mode where the hints and flashing still show, but each step must be completed within a prescribed time.
+Once they’re doing well, they move to Practice Mode where the hints and flashing are available, but each step must be completed within a prescribed time.
 Otherwise, a message offers where they went wrong and offers to restart or exit.

 Flight scenarios are built according to your company’s Quick Reference Handbook (QRH) and operations manual.

 Scenarios can include Trim Runaway, Rejected Takeoff (RTO), Stall Recovery, Go-Arounds, Evacuations, and just about anything else that is procedure based as most situations are.
 Even upset recovery can be handled.
 It handles emergencies that aren’t necessarily step by step.
 Evacuations, for example, only requires that crew members get the speedbrakes and flaps down before shutting off the engines, and shutting off the engines before calling for an evacuation.